Ali bin Ghanem Al-Hajri: Diplomatic career

 Al-Hajri began his diplomatic career in the Ministry of Foreign Affairs of the State of Qatar where he Headed the Legalization and Attestation Department, before joining the office of the Minister of Foreign Affairs.
 He was later assigned to the Embassies of the State of Qatar in London, the United Kingdom and Madrid in Spain.
 As a diplomat in Spain, Al-Hajri's cultural initiatives resulted in the establishment of the "Andalusian House of Literary and Historical Studies," which became a center that translated and printed literary and historical books and researches on Andalusian scholars such as Lisan al-Din ibn Khatib, al-Hajib al-Mansour and others.
 However, the activities of the activities of the House declined due to the outbreak of the COVID-19 pandemic.

 He moved to the Southern part of China where he established the Qatar Consular office in Guangzhou and becoming the Consul General of Qatar in the region for several years later.
 As a Consul General in Guangzhou China, Al-Hajri's cultural initiatives were enormous.
 In addition to his researches and publications on China, Al-Hajri supervised initiatives, the most important of which were "Arabic Literature and the Silk Road" initiative.
 This initiative reached more than 200 Chinese universities in form of translations and researches.

-Ali bin Ghanem became the Ambassador Extraordinary and Plenipotentiary of Qatar to Nigeria, Cameroun, Gabon and São Tomé and Príncipe.
+Ali bin Ghanem became the Director of African Affairs at the Qatari Ministry of Foreign Affairs after serving as the Ambassador Extraordinary and Plenipotentiary of Qatar to Nigeria, Cameroun, Gabon and São Tomé and Príncipe between 2021 and 2025.